d12frosted/elpa-mirror/gnu/denote-readme.txt

-        If `TARGET' file does not exist, add the user input that was used to search for it to the history of the `denote-title-prompt'.
+        If `TARGET' file does not exist, add the user input that was used to search for it to the history of the `denote-file-prompt'.
 The user can then retrieve and possibly further edit their last input, using it as the newly created note’s actual title.
-At the `denote-title-prompt' type `M-p' with the default key bindings, which calls `previous-history-element'.
+At the `denote-file-prompt' type `M-p' with the default key bindings, which calls `previous-history-element'.